 Withdrawal dates are determined in two ways, either through student-initiated withdrawal (official) or through WGU administrative withdrawal (unofficial).
 Student-initiated withdrawal occurs when the student notifies WGU of the intent to withdraw.
 Administrative withdrawal occurs when WGU determines that the student is no longer enrolled based on a variety of reasons such as a student's lack of academic activity, failure to establish academic activity verification at the beginning of a new term or failure to pay tuition.

 Student-initiated withdrawals: The withdrawal date is the date the student notified WGU of the intent to withdraw.
-Administrative withdrawals: The withdrawal date is the last date of student academic activity or 50% completion of the term.
+Administrative withdrawals: The withdrawal date is the last date of student academic activity.

 Calculating the Refund